Marc02130/fundflowai/supabase/functions/generate-grant/README.md

 # Generate Grant Edge Function

 ## Overview
 The Generate Grant Edge Function is a Supabase Edge Function that handles the automated generation of complete grant applications.
-It processes multiple sections in parallel to optimize performance and stay within execution time limits.
+It processes sections sequentially using dedicated OpenAI Assistants for writing and review to optimize quality while staying within execution time limits.

 ## Features
-- Parallel processing of grant application sections
+- Sequential processing of grant application sections
-- Single-pass content generation using AI
+- Two-phase content generation using specialized OpenAI Assistants:
+  - Writing Assistant for initial content creation
+  - Review Assistant for content refinement and improvement
 - Efficient database operations with minimal updates
 - Built-in error handling and validation
 - Session-based authentication
-- Document vector integration for context-aware generation
+- Vector store integration for context-aware generation
-- Semantic search capabilities using document vectors
+- Robust fallback mechanisms for handling errors

 ## API Endpoint
 ```